lambdaclass/concrete/ROADMAP.md

   constants, lint/vet, doc, bench, trace/debug, eval/inspect, LSP:** future
   usability/tooling work should be pulled by Phase 7+ workloads or the later phase that owns the corresponding user surface.
-- **Build-output convention:** move generated binaries/IR out of source dirs when the next build-UX touch makes it worthwhile.
+- **Build-output convention:** R-0447 makes `.build/` (or the one equivalent project-local artifact root it ratifies) the only ordinary home for generated binaries, IR, reports, reductions, and proof artifacts.
+New source-directory outputs are forbidden immediately; legacy producers migrate when touched.

 ## Cross-Cutting Decisions